massi-ang/claude-engineer/readme.md

 ## 🛠️ Installation

 1. Clone this repository:

    ```
    git clone https://github.com/doriandarko/claude-engineer.git
    cd claude-engineer
    ```

 2. Install the required dependencies:

    ```
    pip install -r requirements.txt
    ```

 3. Set up your environment variables:

    - Create a `.env` file in the project root directory
    - Add the following environment variables:
      ```
      ANTHROPIC_API_KEY=your_anthropic_api_key
      TAVILY_API_KEY=your_tavily_api_key
      ```
+   - To use Amazon Bedrock, replace the ANHTROPIC_API_KEY with `BEDROCK_REGION=aws_region` and ensure you have valid credentials on your environment

 4. Set up the virtual environment for code execution:
    Engineer will create a virtual environment to run code the first time it executes a piece of code.